christophe-cerin/OnlineML_ESP32/ARDUINO/Data-processing-with-Arduino-IDE-and-IOT/ONLINE-MACHINE-LEARNING-AND-ONLINE-TECHNIQUE-WITH-REAL-DATA/README.md

 **The 512 lines correspond to 4 days of recording from January 1 to 4, 2021**

+The 512 lines correspond to 4 days of recording from January 1 to 4, 2021

+Let's look again through these 4 figures at the evolution of the temperature as a function of CO2 concentration.
+Overall, we obtain Gaussian curves with a significant increase in temperature and CO2 concentration between 10 a.m. and 5 p.m.

 <img alt="Message Flow, Average temperature data per hour depending on the CO2 concentration from January 1, 2021" src="https://github.com/madou-sow/OnlineML_ESP32/blob/main/ARDUINO/Data-processing-with-Arduino-IDE-and-IOT/ONLINE-MACHINE-LEARNING-AND-ONLINE-TECHNIQUE-WITH-REAL-DATA/images/TempCO2-20210101perHour.png" width=60% height=60%  title="Average temperature data per hour depending on the CO2 concentration from January 1, 2021"/>

 <img alt="Message Flow, Average temperature data per hour depending on the CO2 concentration from January 2, 2021" src="https://github.com/madou-sow/OnlineML_ESP32/blob/main/ARDUINO/Data-processing-with-Arduino-IDE-and-IOT/ONLINE-MACHINE-LEARNING-AND-ONLINE-TECHNIQUE-WITH-REAL-DATA/images/TempCO2-20210102perHour.png" width=60% height=60%  title="Average temperature data per hour depending on the CO2 concentration from January 2, 2021"/>